hamzago996/hamzago996/README.md

 ## Hi there 👋
-- I’m currently working on my coding skills .
+- 🏔️I’m currently working on my coding skills as a sophomore in highschool .

 - 🌱 I’m currently learning front-end Web Development using free resources like freeCodeCamp .